 Corporate social responsibility is a good thing, not just for the environment, society, and the world at large, but for your company’s reputation.
 Companies that practice good corporate social responsibility stand to gain great value in reputation, including trust, more willing recommendations, a buffer against scandals and other reputation busters, as well as a greater likelihood for consumers to use their products and services.
-And as consumers, employees, and other stakeholders continue to place more importance on social and environmental causes, it will only become more important to develop a good corporate social responsibility reputation.
+Consumers, employees, and other stakeholders continue to place more importance on social and environmental causes.
+These are the top corporate social responsibility examples company’s can use to build a strong reputation.

 Ask us how we can protect your online reputation by promoting your CSR efforts.